Artificial color-changing material that mimics chameleon skin can detect seafood freshness

-Category: Climate Hits: 1Scientists have designed an artificial color-changing material that mimics chameleon skin, with luminogens (molecules that make crystals glow) organized into different core and shell hydrogel layers instead of one uniform matrix.
+Category: Climate Hits: 2Scientists have designed an artificial color-changing material that mimics chameleon skin, with luminogens (molecules that make crystals glow) organized into different core and shell hydrogel layers instead of one uniform matrix.
 The findings demonstrate that a two-luminogen hydrogel chemosensor developed with this design can detect seafood freshness by changing color in response to amine vapors released by microbes as fish spoils.

 Read more https://www.sciencedaily.com/releases/2021/05/210506142034.htm